Remodeling a Raised Ranch Home in Schaumburg, IL and the Clients Love it

 “We interviewed five contractors,” said Tom.
 “We had researched them all very well and felt that all could have handled the project.
 All were very professional and gave us detailed estimates.
 We did not really have any bad experiences.”
 What sealed the decision?
 A conversation Bonnie had with a co-worker who had used Rosseland Remodeling, and gave them a strong recommendation.
 Even though his proposal came in at the top of the price range, the thoroughness of his bid and professionalism impressed the couple.

-Longing for Open Spaces in This Schaumburg Full Home Remodeling Project
+Longing for Open Spaces in This Schaumburg Raised Ranch Home Remodeling Project

 Ever since they moved in a quarter of a century ago, Tom and Bonnie planned to update the space.
 The main living areas on the upper level were dark and closed off.
 The kitchen had a poor layout and had not been touched since the house was built.
 They longed for an open space that invited friends and family to gather.
 With the time for a change finally upon them, the couple says, “We were most excited about taking down walls and opening up the kitchen/dining room/living room area and it is still our favorite part.”